 Music of the Mirs (2006–2008)

-Manana has completed the Research and Documentation Project, Music of the Mirs in 2006 in partnership with The National Culture Fund, Ministry of Culture, and Government of India.
+Manana has completed the Research and Documentation Project, Music of the Mirs in partnership with The National Culture Fund, Ministry of Culture, Government of India.

 We are also getting the Mir musicians in touch with individuals and agencies that could help them with Music recordings and concerts.
 We have been closely working in conjunction with the community to devise solutions to their problems in earning a decent livelihood, and at the same time continuing in their musical tradition.